sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Navigate/go to a URL without measuring it.

 #### navigate(url)
 Navigate to a URL and do not measure it.
-It will use the default pageCompleteCheck.
+It will use the default [page complete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) and follow the exact same pattern for going to a page as normal Browsertime navigation except it will skip collecting any metrics.

 ### Add text
 You can add text to input elements.